symfony/symfony-docs/security/access_control.rst

     If you define both ``roles`` and ``allow_if``, and your Access Decision Strategy is the default one (``affirmative``), then the user will be granted access if there's at least one valid condition.
-See :doc:`/security/voters` to change your strategy to something more suited to your needs.
+If this behavior doesn't fit your needs, :ref:`change the Access Decision Strategy <security-voters-change-strategy>`.

 .. tip::